 \ Repayment of borrowings at SPV level out of Initial Public Offering and Non-convertible debenture proceeds have not been considered for NDCF computation.
-Further, repayment of short-term construction debt from Embassy REIT to Asset SPVs/ Hold Co upon ultimate availment of external credit facility and interest accrued but not due on borrowings as at the quarter end are not considered for NDCF computation.
+Further, repayment of short-term construction debt given to SPV's and interest accrued but not due on borrowings as at the year end are not considered for the purpose of distributions.
+Repayment of external debt, to the extent it is by way of refinancing, is not considered for the purpose of computation of NDCF.